sassoftware/saspy/saspy/doc/source/install.rst

     (Optional: integer) The ssh port of the remote machine (equivalent to invoking ssh with the ``-p`` option)

 tunnel -
-    (Optional: integer) Certain methods of saspy require opening a local port and accepting data streamed from the SAS instance.
-If the remote SAS server would not be able to reach ports on your client machine due to a firewall or other security configuration, you may pass a local port number to be reverse tunneled (using the ``-R`` ssh option) so that the remote SAS server can connect using this port.
+    (Optional: integer) Certain methods of saspy require opening a local port and accepting a connection and data streamed from the SAS instance to saspy.
+If the remote SAS server would not be able to reach ports on your client machine due to a firewall or other security configuration, you may pass a port number to used for SAS to connect to on the remote side, which will be forwarded to the local side (using the ``-R`` ssh option) so that the remote SAS server can connect using this port.

 .. code-block:: ipython3
+rtunnel -
+    (Optional: integer) Certain methods of saspy require opening a remote port and allowing a connection to be made and data streamed to the SAS server from saspy; the Reverse of the tunnel case.
+In these cases, saspy needs to provide a port for the SAS server to use to accept a connection so data can be streamed to the SAs server.
+    This is simply the reverse of the tunnel case, where SAS creates the socket and saspy connects.
+This will use the ``-L`` ssh option so that the saspy can connect to the remote SAS server on this port.

     ssh      = {'saspath' : '/opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8',
                 'ssh'     : '/usr/bin/ssh',